turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/2_custom_apis.md

 Generally, a plug-in is attached to the custom API.
 However note that:

-- The profiler cannot be used for debugging as a profiler is connected to a step
+- The profiler cannot be used for debugging as the profiler is attached to a step
 - Secure and unsecure configurations cannot be set

 In both cases the workaround is to choose the second option, register the plugin